nguyenkevins/Discord-ImageSource/README.md

 ## Acknowledgments
 * David Nixon - Taught me CSS143, which contains content such as Data Structure and File IO.
-* LibGDX - Providing a free, low level, and open source development framework.
+* Discord API - Providing a useful library to easily develop Discord bots while using Java
-* Chrome Offline Dinosaur Game - Inspiration from the simple, yet addicting game mechanic.
+* Discord Meme Bot - Huge Inspiration